 Green bell pepper.
 Stir-fry a chopped up green pepper in a separate pan & add to the finished dish.
 Pairs very well!

-What’s your favorite way to eat this dish?
+What’s your favorite way to eat Thai basil eggplant?